ianbuchanan42/paradigm-document-upload-and-extraction/README.md

 ## System Overview

-This implementation leverages Next.js for the frontend with Tailwind CSS for styling, focusing on responsive design and accessibility through Semantic HTML.
-Testing is performed using Puppeteer for end-to-end validation.
-The system integrates with a Django backend and AWS services for document processing and storage.
+This implementation leverages Next.js for the frontend with Tailwind CSS for styling, focusing on responsive design.

 ## Workflow Phases